-Metro Water Services (MWS) provides water and wastewater services to over 177,000 accounts in the greater Nashville, TN area.
-In March 2009, MWS entered into a consent decree with federal and state agencies to clean up Nashville’s waterways by limiting or eliminating the flow of sewage into the Cumberland River and the tributaries that feed it.
-Clean Water Nashville officially kicked off in 2012 as a program of over 70 projects to be completed over 11 years at a cost of over $1.1B to bring MWS’s operations into compliance with the federal Clean Water Act of 1972.
-Wilmot Inc. was hired to develop sustainable approaches for this program.
+In March 2009, Nashville Metro Water Services entered into a consent decree with federal and state agencies to clean up Nashville’s waterways.
+Overflows into the Cumberland River, and the tributaries that feed it, would be limited or eliminated.
+Clean Water Nashville officially kicked off in 2012 as a program with over 70 projects to be completed at a cost of over $1.1B, bringing Metro Water Services’ operations into compliance with the federal Clean Water Act of 1972.

 Wilmot was tasked with implementing sustainable elements into the design and construction standards.
 Building on our expertise with other successful certification programs, Wilmot developed a set of sustainable design standards to be included on every project.
 This checklist includes:

 Native landscaping and reforestation

 Green infrastructure and low impact development design

 Construction debris waste management

 Wilmot also provided construction inspection to verify compliance with the standards and augment existing staff.

 Low impact development design